Stella1230/FisherIrisDataSetProject/README.md

     # Load the NumPy Libraries with the alias of np
     import numpy as np

-    #When using the below code to view the data will work but wont have headings See the with open section for the update.
+    #When using the below code to view the data wont display headings See the with open section.
     #Update on this is that I had to add a line naming the columns.
-See line 11
+See line 11.
+    # (DataFrame, Protopopov and Joshi, 2019)
     '''
     # Load the CSV file
     f = pd.read_csv("iris_data_set.csv")
-    f.columns = ['sepal_length', 'sepal_width' , 'petal_length', 'petal_width', 'species']  Refereance : (DataFrame, Protopopov and Joshi, 2019)
+    f.columns = ['sepal_length', 'sepal_width' , 'petal_length', 'petal_width', 'species']

     # Print the contents of the CSV file
     print(f)
     '''
+    # I have written the above commented code using with open
     # Open the CSV fine wil headings.
     with open ("iris_data_set.csv") as ds:
         cols = ["Sepal Length", "Sepal Width" , "Petal Length", "Petal Width", "Species"]